The Sage Hill Writing Experience is 25 and then some!

 As a relative newcomer to Saskatchewan, Smith had never attended the summer school “but I’d certainly heard the tales of Fort San.
 I knew it had kick-started the careers of so many Saskatchewan writers, and I knew its values.”

-Twenty years later, those values are still alive at Sage Hill, and the torch lit in the Qu’Appelle Valley almost 60 years ago by W.O.
+Twenty-five years later, those values are still alive at Sage Hill, and the torch lit in the Qu’Appelle Valley almost 60 years ago by W.O.
 Mitchell is still burning brightly.

 Sage Hill 20th Anniversary